How Do Work Breaks Help Your Brain? 5 Surprising Answers

 Have you ever gotten stumped by a problem, decided to take a break, and then later found that the answer magically came to you in a burst of inspiration?
 If so, you know the power of strategic breaks to refresh your brain and help you see a situation in a new way.

-For “think-work,” it’s the prefrontal cortex (PFC), the thinking part of your brain, according to an eye-opening blog by author Nir Eyal here.
+For “think-work,” it’s the prefrontal cortex (PFC), the thinking part of your brain.
 When you are doing goal-oriented work that requires concentration, the PFC keeps you focused on your goals.
 The PFC is also responsible for logical thinking, executive functioning, and using willpower to override impulses.
 That’s a lot of responsibility—no wonder it needs a break!

-As always, consider which of these ideas fits you—your personal work preferences, job rules and situation, energy level, priorities, goals, and values.
+As always, consider which of the ideas below fits you—your personal work preferences, job rules, energy level, priorities, goals, and values.
 If your work habits already work for you, no need to change!

 Why Take Breaks?